-This story was published on 4 January 2019.
-If you wish to use this content, please contact email@example.com to confirm that the information is still current.
+This story was first published on 4 January 2019.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 When an industry experiences structural change, it may mean that businesses have to restructure and this can be a stressful time.
 To help both employers and employees during this time, the Australian Government has released the Redundancy Information Statement.